DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 \end{align*}
 $$

-Now lets complete the example and make sure we get what we we expect.
+Now lets continue with the the example and make sure we get the expected gradient.
 For brevity, I ignored the recursive relations but the approach should be clear.

 $$
 \begin{align*}